List of Bleach characters: N: Robert Accutrone

 Robert Accutrone (ロバート・アキュトロン, Robāto Akyutoron) is an elderly Sternritter who has the epithet "N".
 During the first Wandenreich assault on the Soul Society, Robert fights Shunsui Kyōraku and shoots out the Soul Reaper captain's right eye with his Vollständig Grimaniel (Gurimanieru).
 He is later present when Yhwach declares Uryū Ishida will be his successor, and like the rest of the Wandenreich, Robert is shocked by his leader's decision.
 During the second invasion of the Seireitei, he and the other Stenritters confronting Ichigo Kurosaki, Robert is attacked and defeated by Byakuya Kuchiki.
 Recovering from his wounds before learning that Yhwach has continued without him and the others, Robert realizes the significance behind their leader's actions as he attempts to warn Liltotto before being killed as the consequence of Yhwach's Auswählen.

-Robert is voiced by Takaya Hashi in the Japanese version of the anime and by Neil Kaplan in the English dub.
+Robert is voiced by Takaya Hashi in the original Japanese version of the anime and by Neil Kaplan in the English dub.

 O: Driscoll Berci

 Driscoll Berci (ドリスコール・ベルチ, Dorisukōru Beruchi) is a large Sternritter who has the epithet "O" for "The Overkill" (Ji Ōvākiru), reflecting his power to become stronger every time he kills someone, such as Squad One's Lieutenant Chōjirō Sasakibe while stealing his bankai, Kōkō Gonryō Rikyū.
 He fights and defeats Shūhei Hisagi easily and is soon engaged by Yamamoto himself.
 Delighted, Driscoll activates Chōjirō's bankai and tries to kill the Head-Captain with it.
 However, it fails to have any significant effect on Yamamoto, who kills Driscoll.

-Driscoll is voiced by Nobuaki Kanemitsu in the Japanese version of the anime and by Bill Butts in the English dub.
+Driscoll is voiced by Nobuaki Kanemitsu in the original Japanese version of the anime and by Bill Butts in the English dub.

 P: Meninas McAllon

 Meninas McAllon (ミニーニャ・マカロン, Minīnya Makaron)) is a ditzy Sternritter who has the epithet "P" for "The Power" (Za Pawā), possessing immense superhuman strength.
 When she and the other female Sternritters attack Kenpachi in his weakened state after he defeated Gremmy, immobilizing him with a single punch, Meninas focuses her attacks on the Soul Reaper captain while her associates deal with the Soul Reaper reinforcements.
 She later unsuccessfully attempts to attack Ichigo upon his return, thwarted by Ichigo himself, her fellow Sternritter Bazz-B, and then by several members of Gotei 13.
 During the battle with the remainder of the Gotei 13, Meninas is struck by PePe's "The Love" and ordered by him to attack Liltotto before being immobilized.

-She is voiced by Reina Ueda in the Japanese version of the anime and by Anne Yatco in the English dub.
+She is voiced by Reina Ueda in the original Japanese version of the anime and by Anne Yatco in the English dub.